PeerPiper/iframe-wallet-sdk/README.md

 NOTE: If you simply want to deploy your own wallet, you have options:

-- Use this github repo website
+[x] - Use this github repo website [https://peerpiper.github.io/iframe-wallet-sdk/](https://peerpiper.github.io/iframe-wallet-sdk/)
-- Clone this repo and use your own site
-- Use the Engine with your own frontend
+[x] - Clone this repo and use your own site (Github) [x] - Use the Engine with your own frontend (React, Vue, whatever) [ ] - Areave Permapage wallet

 Use the default PeerPiper Web3 Wallet, or use the kit to make your own / integrate to your back end.